Skip to content

 Count how many of those buyers exist.
 Use the US Census Bureau's Statistics of US Businesses, filtered by NAICS industry codes.
 Cross-reference with LinkedIn company search filtered by company size.
 For the example above, the Bureau of Labor Statistics 2023 Occupational Employment Survey reports approximately 163,000 compliance officers employed at US companies, of which approximately 41 percent (66,800) work at companies with between 50 and 500 employees in the three target industries.

 Estimate how many of those buyers are in a segment you can actually reach and close.
 Not all 66,800 compliance officers represent a viable buyer.
-Apply a reachability filter: companies that have raised at least one round of venture or growth equity (indicating budget availability and a higher tolerance for new software), companies where the compliance function is a profit center rather than purely a cost center, and companies with active regulatory obligations that require ongoing documentation.
+Apply a reachability filter: companies with budget availability and a higher tolerance for new software, companies where the compliance function is a profit center rather than purely a cost center, and companies with active regulatory obligations that require ongoing documentation.
 A reasonable estimate might be 30 to 40 percent of the total, giving an addressable buyer count of 20,000 to 26,700.

 Multiply by the price.
 At $8,400 per year (a $700 per month price point), the bottoms-up TAM is $168 million to $224 million.
 That is the range of revenue available if you captured 100 percent of the specifically defined segment.